LouisDev314/Upollomer/README.md

 6. Add a Map selection box pair for project creation & project browse

-7. Allow to invite co-dreamer to an Idea
+7. Invite co-dreamer to an Idea

-8. Allow user to send joining request to an Idea
+8. Send request to join an Idea

+   Provide text-space to write anything want to introduce

 9. Instant chat system